gregwhitaker/catnap/README.md

 ##Getting Started

-Please see the [wiki](https://github.com/gregwhitaker/catnap/wiki) for detailed documentation on how to get started using Catnap with your favorite web framework.
+Please see the [wiki](https://github.com/gregwhitaker/catnap/wiki) for detailed documentation on how to get started using Catnap.

 ##Examples

-Please see the included [example projects](catnap-examples) for demonstrations on how to configure and use Catnap with the supported web frameworks.
+Please see the included [example projects](catnap-examples) for demonstrations on how to configure and use Catnap with your favorite web framework.

 ## Bugs and Feedback